 - 1 tbsp Coconut butter, optional

-- Add everything apart from the kale into a pan.
+- Add everything for the dahl apart from the kale into a pan.

 - Either use a pressure cooker and bring to pressure then cook at high/setting 2 for 4 minutes.
 Then remove from heat and wait for the pressure to go down.